arrow-kt/arrow/arrow-site/doc/docs/arrow-core/datatypes/either/README.md

 In day-to-day programming, it is fairly common to find ourselves writing functions that can fail.
 For instance, querying a service may result in a connection issue, or some unexpected JSON response.

-To communicate these errors it has become common practice to throw exceptions; however, exceptions are not tracked in any way, shape, or form by the compiler.
+To communicate these errors, it has become common practice to throw exceptions; however, exceptions are not tracked in any way, shape, or form by the compiler.
 To see what kind of exceptions (if any) a function may throw, we have to dig through the source code.
-Then to handle these exceptions, we have to make sure we catch them at the call site.
+Then, to handle these exceptions, we have to make sure we catch them at the call site.
 This all becomes even more unwieldy when we try to compose exception-throwing procedures.

 ```kotlin:ank